MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/setvalue-macro-action.md

 </tr>
 <tr class="even">
 <td><p><strong>Expression</strong></p></td>
 <td><p>The expression Access uses to set the value for this item.
 You must always use the full syntax to refer to any objects in the expression.
 For example, to increase the value in a Salary control on an Employees form by 10 percent, use Forms!Employees!Salary*1.1.
-This is a required argument.</p>

-> [!NOTE]
-> <P>You shouldn't use an equal sign (<STRONG>=</STRONG>) before the expression in this argument.
+This is a required argument.</p><p><strong>NOTE</strong>: You shouldn't use an equal sign (=) before the expression in this argument.
 If you do, Access evaluates the expression and then uses this value as the expression in this argument.
-This can produce unexpected results if the expression is a string.</P>
+This can produce unexpected results if the expression is a string.</p>
 <p>For example, if you type <strong>=&quot;String1&quot;</strong> for this argument, Access first evaluates the expression as String1.
 Then it uses String1 as the expression in this argument, expecting to find a control or property named String1 on the form or report that called the macro.</p></td>
 </tr>
 </tbody>
 </table>

 > [!NOTE]
-> <P>In an Access database (.mdb or .accdb), click the <STRONG>Build</STRONG> button to use the Expression Builder to create an expression for either of these arguments.</P>
+> In an Access database (.mdb or .accdb), click the **Build** button to use the Expression Builder to create an expression for either of these arguments.

 ## Remarks